Game Show Extravaganza

 All our events are scalable and available 365 days a year, anywhere in North America.
 Regardless of your goals, budget, group size, time frame or location, we’ll have an outstanding event solution for you and your team.

 These are the types of questions that we hear all of the time: What does team building actually do?
-What are the benefits of team building?
-Do team building activities really make a difference?
+What are the benefits?
+Do these activities really make a difference?

 Unfortunately, there are no easy answers to these questions.
-The truth is that if you’re looking for a direct link between team building and your bottom line, you may be disappointed.
-A simple team building activity will not fix all of your workplace problems or help your sales team make more money.
+The truth is that if you’re looking for a direct link between an activity and your bottom line, you may be disappointed.
+A simple activity will not fix all of your workplace problems or help your sales team make more money.
 It isn’t some magic bullet solution that can transform your organization overnight, either.

 If you’re looking for proof that team building actually works, check out these statistics:

 So what skills can team building help your staff improve?
 Results will vary depending on the type of activity you choose and what areas you decide to focus on.
-In general though, team building has been linked to the following areas of employee skill development:
+In general though, it’s been linked to the following areas of employee skill development:

 Why Do Some People Think Team Building Exercises Don’t Work?

-That’s why our number one priority at Outback Team Building & Training whenever we put together a new corporate team building event is to make sure that it is actually fun for your colleagues, first and foremost.
+That’s why our number one priority whenever we put together a new corporate team bonding event is to make sure that it is actually fun for your colleagues, first and foremost.
 In fact, employees usually end up having such a blast that they don’t even realize they are team building at all!

-The negative stigma around team building comes from a lot of bad team building experiences and exercises.
-When people hear “team building” they think of corny icebreakers, such as trust falls, or going around in a circle and having everyone say one fun fact about themselves.
-These are the types of team building exercises that give “team building” a bad name.
+The negative stigma around team activities comes from a lot of bad past experiences and exercises.
+People think of corny icebreakers, such as trust falls, or going around in a circle and having everyone say one fun fact about themselves.
+These are the types of exercises that give “team building” a bad name.

-Here are a few ways that you can make sure your team building activities for work actually serve their purpose:
+Here are a few ways that you can make sure your activities actually serve their purpose:

 You can find more tips in our blog post, How to Plan a Team Building Activity That Isn’t “Corny.”

-Need more helpful team building resources and links?
-Maybe you’re not looking for an actual corporate team building event, you’re just looking for quick and easy tools and ideas to help you boost your team’s morale and make your office a more pleasant place to work.
+Need more helpful resources and links?
+Maybe you’re not looking for an actual activity, you’re just looking for quick and easy tools and ideas to help you boost your team’s morale and make your office a more pleasant place to work.
 Check out the Outback Team Building & Training Blog for tips and insights to help you build a better team, and our Downloadable Resources page for free workbooks and guides on topics related to team building.